 Medicines, surgeries, diet, our mental and emotional health, the feelings and realities of belonging,

 self-efficacy, our work-life balance, adequate shelter, a living wage, social policies (and more) interact to create our lived experience of wellness or well-being.
 Health is complex.|

 A few things that affect health are under-researched to date.
-As such, I have gathered and listed, paraphrased and/or quoted portions of abstracts from scholarly journals and texts, and presented them below.
-In some cases you will also find links to self-reported health improvements, or health cures.
-These items are presented for your consideration.
+As such, I have gathered and presented a few items below for your scrutiny.
 Always consult your doctor, Community Care Access Centre (CCAC), or medical clinic for specific medical advice.

 Energy Psychology, Consciousness

 Energy Psychology: Revolutionary Tools for Dramatic Personal Change.